 3. Remember: Words still work.

 It’s easy to get dazzled by the “media” in “social media”.
-On apps like Instagram, visuals are king.
+On apps like Instagram, images and videos are king.
 But they aren’t the entire kingdom.

 In spite of the proliferation of images online, people still read.
 Writing is a critical part of content marketing.
 Consider the statistics.

-So long as there are words in this world, people will find a way to publish and consume them.
+So long as there are words in this world, people will find a way to publish them.
+I guarantee it.

-The question is, will your work be among the things that they read?
+The question is, will your work be included in the things that they read?